Modernization of the People's Liberation Army: Political role of the PLA

 Deng Xiaoping's efforts in the 1980s to reduce the political role of the military stemmed from his desire to reassert civilian control over the military and to promote military modernization.
 To accomplish his objectives, Deng revitalized the civilian party apparatus and leadership and built a consensus on the direction of national policy.
 He also established personal control over the military through personnel changes, and he reduced the scope of the PLA's domestic political, economic, and social roles.
-Finally, he strengthened CCP control over the military through institutional reforms and political and ideological education.
+Finally, he strengthened CPC control over the military through institutional reforms and political and ideological education.
 The revitalization of the party and the establishment of a consensus on national policy assured top military leaders of political stability and a vigorous party capable of handling national and regional affairs without extensive military participation (see Four Modernizations, 1979–82).

 Deng used the PLA's poor performance in the Sino-Vietnamese war to overcome the resistance of military leaders who opposed reforms.

 Deng's personal political control was established over the military through his assumption of the position of chairman of the party Central Military Commission in June 1981 and through his appointment of his supporters to key positions in the party Central Military Commission, Ministry of National Defense, and the PLA's General Staff Department, General Political Department, and General Logistics Department.
 Occasional replacement of military region and military district commanders also strengthened Deng's hand.
 Military leaders who objected to Deng's policies were replaced with more amenable personnel.

 The creation of the state Central Military Commission in 1982 aimed to further strengthen civilian control over the military by stressing the PLA's role as defender of the state and by establishing another layer of supervision parallel to party supervision.
 The civilianization of several PLA corps and internal security units reduced the size of the PLA and the scope of its involvement in civilian affairs.
 The placement of defense industries under civilian control and the transfer or opening up of military facilities, such as airports and ports, to civilian authorities also limited the PLA's influence in economic and political matters.
 Propaganda using the PLA as a model for society also diminished, and emphasis was placed on the PLA's military rather than political role.